sunnyvuu/sunnyvuu/README.md

 #### Hobbies :video_game:
 - :computer_mouse: I like to play Persona 5 Royal
 - :tv: Anime but don't ask me about my top 5, there's too many
-- 🧶 Crocheting but it's taking some time to get the hang of
 - :ring: Crafting accessories using beads and wires
 #
 #### Connect with me :handshake: